gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 post covers practical approaches to securing your Python supply chain.
 For a broader threat model across all ecosystems, the
 [CNCF Software Supply Chain Security Whitepaper](https://tag-security.cncf.io/community/working-groups/supply-chain-security/supply-chain-security-paper-v2/Software_Supply_Chain_Practices_whitepaper_v2.pdf) is an excellent primer.
-Here we'll focus on Python-specific defenses — writing secure code, managing dependencies, scanning for vulnerabilities, and verifying package authenticity.
+Here we'll focus on Python-specific defenses: writing secure code, managing dependencies, scanning for vulnerabilities, and verifying package authenticity.

 ## Why This Matters

-Here's the scale we're dealing with: PyPI hosts over 743,000 packages as of March 2026, and that number grows daily.
-Your average Python project typically pulls in dozens of transitive dependencies - packages you never explicitly chose but depend on anyway because your dependencies need them.
-And here's the kicker: security patches consistently lag behind vulnerability discovery, sometimes by weeks or months.
+PyPI hosts over 743,000 packages as of March 2026, and that number grows daily.
+Your average Python project pulls in dozens of transitive dependencies, packages you never explicitly chose but depend on anyway because your dependencies need them.
+Security patches consistently lag behind vulnerability discovery, sometimes by weeks or months.

 The flow from developers to your application: